 Alzheimer’s Disease accounts for around 62% of all dementia cases, with an estimated 850,000 people affected by the condition in the UK.
-It is especially common in people over the age of 65, is one in 14 people affected.
+It is especially common in people over the age of 65, with one in 14 people affected.

 What is Alzheimer’s Disease?

 Before we look at the symptoms of the condition, let’s remind ourselves what Alzheimer’s Disease is.
 It’s the most common form of dementia and is named after the doctor who first described it, Alois Alzheimer.

 The Alzheimer’s Society describes the scientific process of the condition: